Notes on the Geography of Sri Lanka: Tea Country

 Like most expat communities, the planters stuck together.

-The climate continues to be a major asset of these highlands, and it's advertised here in atavistic English by boosters of Bandarawela, 7 miles beyond Haputale and 83 from Peradeniya.
+The climate continues to be a major asset of these highlands, and it's advertised here in slightly archaic English by boosters of Bandarawela, 7 miles beyond Haputale and 83 from Peradeniya.
 The railway arrived in 1894.

 The Bandarawela Hotel, opened when the railway reached town.
 (Another 30 years passed before the railroad was pushed another 20 miles to its final terminus at Badulla.)
 The view here is of the hotel's dining room and main entrance.

-The hotel--in this case, the wing in which guests stay--has no air conditioning but at 4,000 feet doesn't need it..
+The hotel has no air conditioning but at 4,000 feet doesn't need it.

 The Bandarawela church.

 Bandarawela is not caught in a time warp: a new shopping center has just opened.